Young woman looking over a valley

 This comprehensive guide to PTSD provides information on its causes, symptoms, and treatment options.

-Living with trauma can feel incredibly draining.
-Everything might feel completely fine one moment, but then in the next, you might feel overwhelmed with flashbacks, disturbing thoughts, or outbursts of anger.
+Living with trauma and post-traumatic stress disorder (PTSD) can feel incredibly draining.
+You might feel completely fine one moment, but then in the next, you feel overwhelmed with flashbacks, disturbing thoughts, or outbursts of anger.

 It's normal to experience intense emotions after a traumatic event, and life-threatening events can send your body into a heightened state of arousal and stress.
 Most of the time, these reactions will subside as part of your body's natural healing process.
 But if you're still on high alert months after the traumatic event, it's time to seek professional help.

-Whether you're navigating life after a traumatic event or managing PTSD symptoms, here's everything you need to know about post traumatic stress disorder and how to start the healing process.
+Whether you’re navigating life after a traumatic event or managing PTSD symptoms, here’s everything you need to know about the disorder and how to start the healing process.

-According to the American Psychiatric Association, post traumatic stress disorder (PTSD) is a psychiatric disorder that may occur in people who have experienced or witnessed a traumatic event.
-Originally associated with combat, the name for this mental health condition was coined to describe the "shell shock" experienced by veterans.
+According to the American Psychiatric Association, PTSD is a psychiatric disorder that may occur in people who have experienced or witnessed a traumatic event.
+Originally associated with combat, the name for this mental health condition was coined to describe the “shell shock” experienced by veterans.
 PTSD describes the psychological and physical symptoms that arise after any psychologically distressing experience.

-Contrary to popular belief, trauma doesn't always come from experiencing combat or other major life experiences.
-Sometimes, it can come from big "T" experiences, such as a natural disaster, sexual assault, car accident, or serious injury, but other times, it can stem from little "t" experiences, like fender benders, bullying, or unhealthy relationships.
+Contrary to popular belief, trauma doesn’t always come from experiencing combat or other major life experiences.
+Sometimes, it can come from big “T” experiences, such as a natural disaster, sexual assault, car accident, or serious injury.
+Other times, it can stem from little “t” experiences, like fender benders, bullying, or unhealthy relationships.

 Trauma is a spectrum, and everyone responds to traumatic experiences differently.
 Ultimately, a traumatic event is any event that exceeds our capacity to cope—and that definition can vary from person to person.
-In some cases, the accumulation of little "t" events can lead to “full-blown” trauma.
+In some cases, the accumulation of little “t” events can also lead to “full-blown” trauma.
+Trauma that is ongoing and pervasive may manifest as complex PTSD, which is a longer-term diagnosis that requires highly specialized treatment.

 How common is PTSD?

 According to the National Center for PTSD, approximately seven or eight out of every 100 people experience PTSD at some point in their lives.
 Women are more likely to develop PTSD than men.
 In addition, research suggests that being from a minority group is connected with an increased risk of developing PTSD after a traumatic event due to other increased risk factors.
-These risk factors may include less access to mental health care or experiencing more severe trauma.
+These risk factors may include less access to mental health care or being subjected to more severe social, cultural, or systemic traumas.

 Not everyone with PTSD has experienced a traumatic event.
 Sometimes, people can develop PTSD after a friend, family member, or loved one experiences danger.
 The unexpected death of a loved one can also contribute to the development of PTSD.